 The problem they encountered stemmed from the willingness of readers to believe Bennett’s claims simply because of his geographic closeness to the Latter-day Saints and church leaders.
 This is understandable and gave the former mayor a pulpit from which he could effectively criticize Joseph Smith.

-While in Nauvoo Bennett had heard rumors of polygamy and had apparently spoken with some insiders concerning the practice.
+While in Nauvoo, Bennett had heard rumors of polygamy and had apparently spoken with some insiders concerning the practice.
 Exploiting this kernel of truth, Bennett described three fictitious “orders” of polygamous wives with participants wearing different colored veils (white, green and black), each bringing its own immoral obligations.21 Nauvoo pluralists knew these descriptions were pure fabrication, but others, even some uninformed church members, were confused.
 Critics today sometimes exploit this confusion, making claims that go beyond the evidence regarding Bennett’s documentable knowledge of Joseph Smith’s celestial marriage teachings in the early 1840s.